seurat-atreides/RICOH_SP-204_Toner-Chip-Reset/README.md

 The full specification is avavailable at: http://www.i2c-bus.org/

-# Step 2: The chip circuit
+# Step 2: The toner chip module

 To do this it is necessary to know what I2C EEPROM is used in the circuit.
 Try to gather as much information as you can: